Merither/Hello-World/README.md

 # Hello-World
-just a start,ignoring this project plz!
+just a start,ignore this project plz!